reshamas/reshamas.github.io/_posts/2021-02-22-data-umbrella-afme-2021-scikit-learn-sprint-report.md

 ## Continued Contribution to Open Source
 This sprint was a 4-hour block of time with pre- and post-sprint work required.

-Participants are encouraged to keep contributing to scikit-learn or other Python libraries, using the skills learned in this event.
+Participants were encouraged to keep contributing to scikit-learn or other Python libraries, using the skills learned in this event.

 ## Sprint Agenda